The Supreme Court

 IBM took the position that since Waterman had been in receipt of pension benefits, he was not also entitled to collect pay in lieu of notice.
 In the company’s view, this would be a form of “double-dipping” whereby Waterman would get to collect twice for the same loss.
 Its position was that since a wrongfully dismissed employee is only entitled to be compensated for his or her actual losses, IBM ought not be responsible to pay the full amount in lieu of notice if Waterman already mitigated his losses by receiving pension benefits.
 Accordingly, the employer argued that the wrongful dismissal award ought to be reduced by the amount Waterman had already collected from drawing the pension benefits.

-of Canada disagreed.
+The Supreme Court of Canada disagreed.
 It ruled that Waterman was not recovering double compensation for the loss of his employment by seeking pay in lieu of notice after having drawn from his pension benefits.
 Rather, the Court drew a distinction by stating, in part:

 In general, a benefit would not be deducted if it was not an indemnity for the loss caused by the breach and the plaintiff had contributed in order to obtain entitlement to it.